nodebots/nodebotsday/2013/Organizers.md

 * Food, snacks and beverages
     * Warning: this can eat up a lot of your money.
 This is a great contribution/sponsorship oportunity.

+* Signup form
+    * If you don't need to collect money from anyone, I'd be happy to add a Tito event page for you.
+Create an [issue](https://github.com/dshaw/nodebotsday/issues) or mention it in the pull request for your event and I'll add you. https://tito.io/nodebotsday/

 ## Hardware